 The answer to that question is not as clear cut, but it does not change the fact that you may be able to recover damages.
 For instance, a clerk in a law office may be in charge of filing documentation with a court.
 However, the attorney is ultimately responsible for making sure that those duties performed by the law clerk are performed in a timely manner.
 Such is the same with an attorney who is part of a large firm or even a corporation.
 In that case, it may be necessary to name the firm in the suit or grievance.
 Many actions will be dictated by the facts of each case.

 The Law Office of Joseph Onwuteaka, P.C., will fight for your rights to help you successfully navigate the litigation process and get you the financial compensation that you deserve.
-We have maintained a consistent record of success in legal malpractice case for over 30 years.
+We have maintained a consistent record of success in many different legal malpractice cases for over 30 years.
 Our law firm represents clients in Houston, Texas, and the surrounding areas.